 One of the great joys of history is reminiscing about the past, giving hope for the present; for history is ‘eschatological’, moving towards a final purpose.
 Hence, we Catholics should never lose hope, and this virtue is easier to cultivate and foster in our souls if, as Christ said, we could but read the signs.

-Saint Gregory, pope from 590 to 604 A.D. was one of the more hopeful figures in our panoply of saints.
-Raised in an aristocratic and wealthy family, the son of a Roman senator (even if that office had declined somewhat from Rome’s glory days), who himself rose to the heights of administrative office, being appoint prefect of the city at the age of 30, soon after which he decided to dedicate his significant talents, along with what resources, to the service of God.
+Saint Gregory, pope from 590 to 604 A.D. was one of such hopeful figures in our panoply of saints, who indeed changed history.
+Raised in an aristocratic and wealthy family, the son of a Roman senator (even if that office had declined somewhat from Rome’s glory days), who himself rose to the heights of administrative office, being appointed prefect of the city at the age of 30, soon after which he decided to dedicate his significant talents, along with his resources, to the service of God.
 Founding a Benedictine monastery on his family’s property on the Coelian hill, he lived in prayer and silence until, in that fateful year of 590, he was elected supreme pontiff on this September the third.

-Gregory is also known for his liturgical work, ordering the Mass and the other sacraments according to norms binding upon the whole Church; he also organized the ancient liturgical chants, which precede him, but which now go by his name, and now far too neglected (and we should not underestimate what good would come from singing chant again at Mass, I posit, along with the Church, and any number of previous Pontiffs)
+Gregory is also known for his liturgical work, revising and ordering the Mass and the other sacraments according to norms binding upon the whole Church; he also organized the ancient liturgical chants, which preceded him, but which now go by his name, and now far too neglected (and we should not underestimate what good would come from singing chant again at Mass, as the Church has taught in any number of her documents)

-The great Pope also many profound works, not least his Dialogues (including an invaluable near-contemporaneous life of Saint Benedict), his Pastoral Rule, Commentary on Job, and numerous homilies and letters, for which he has been given the title of Doctor.
+The great Pope also wrote many profound works, not least his Dialogues (including an invaluable near-contemporaneous life of Saint Benedict), his Pastoral Rule, his Commentary on Job, and numerous homilies and letters, for which he has been given the title of Doctor.
+More on his life can be read in the accompanying post from his successor, Pope Benedict.

 Hence, pray for the current Holy Father: May that same light of truth shine through the present darkness in the Church, for, regardless of travails, God will never abandon His bride.

-Saint Gregory the Great, ora pro eo et pro nobis!
+Saint Gregory the Great, ora pro ea et pro nobis!